 For better time management and flexibility, I would recommend to opt for a mutual agreement.
 Because of the possibility to already draw up the agreement without the presence of all the required sales documents.
 Some documents take weeks to be received after notary request, and that puts you in a period of uncertainty.

 Most of the time, the deed gets signed between 2 and 3 months following the agreement.
 When completing the purchase, you need to pay the remaining sum, meaning the original purchase price minus the option fee.
+And also your buyer costs.
 Afterwards, the notary is responsable for the registration of the deed at the registration office, and the registration in the mortgage office of the district where the apartment is located.

 Afterwards, you still need to pay the registration taxes.
 For the purchase of an appartement where you will be domiciled, you need to pay 6% upon the purchase price.
 In other situations, the standard 10% is applicable.